ghc-proposals/ghc-proposals/proposals/0000-import-exposing.rst

 ----------
 Variants on this feature have been proposed a few times, going back to `before proposals moved to GitHub <https://gitlab.haskell.org/ghc/ghc/-/issues/10478>`_.
 Failure of prior proposals appears to be mostly due to them attempting to make too many changes at once, creating too much room for debate/bikeshedding, leading to loss of momentum/interest.
 This proposal hopes to avoid the morass by introducing a single keyworded feature which does not conflict with any existing syntax, and which further proposals can build around.

-More directly, this proposal grew out of a not-yet-submitted *default qualified imports* proposal (below, "the motivating proposal").
-It seemed this proposal should stand on its own both to reduce the motivating proposal's footprint, and because this proposal's features are useful with or without the motivating proposal.
+More directly, this proposal grew out the `Default Qualified Imports <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_ proposal (henceforth "#760").
+It seemed this proposal should stand on its own both to reduce #760's footprint, and because this proposal's features are useful with or without #760.
 (Furthermore, even "competing" proposals should benefit from having this part nailed down!)

 Proposed Change Specification